Columbus Driving Under Suspension Lawyers

 - Their driver’s license is suspended, revoked, or canceled;

 - They have no proof of auto insurance coverage; or

 - They are under the influence of alcohol or drugs, resulting in a driving under OVI suspension

 If you let someone drive your vehicle in violation of the law, you could be charged with an unclassified or first-degree misdemeanor.
 You may face jail time, probation, community service, fines, vehicle immobilization, and a driver’s license suspension.
 To try and avoid a conviction for this offense or to avoid a harsh punishment, call our Columbus driving under suspension lawyers for help.

 Contact our Columbus Driving Under Suspension Lawyers Today

-If you were caught driving on a suspended license or without a valid license, do not hesitate to call and speak with our Columbus criminal defense lawyers about the best way to handle the situation.
+If you were caught driving on a suspended license or without a valid license, do not hesitate to call and speak a Columbus criminal defense lawyer near you about the best way to handle the situation.
 We will first determine whether we can have the charges dropped or dismissed.
 If those options are unavailable, then we will devise the best way to address the situation that gets you back behind the wheel as soon as possible.
 We will fight to avoid an additional license suspension so that you may reinstate your license when your original suspension period is over.